Skip to content

 Layne Stephens

-Layne Stephens is a Communications Assistant at the Personal Assets & System Strengths (PASS) Program at the University of Michigan, where she supports web content, accessibility, and visual communication efforts.
+Layne Stephens was a Communications Assistant at the Personal Assets & System Strengths (PASS) Program at the University of Michigan.
+She supported web content, accessibility, and visual communication efforts.
 Originally from Chicago, she started her undergraduate studies at the University of Michigan in 2021 and earned her Bachelor of Science in Computer Science with a minor in User Experience Design in 2025.
 Her academic and professional interests lie at the intersection of technology and human-centered design.
 She has experience in web development, UX research, and digital accessibility.
 Through her work with PASS, Layne combines technical skills with her passion for clear and creative communication.

 Photo of Elizabeth Storey